“I tell you the truth,

 Many psychics say that on physical death “we” survive and enter different realms. eg. http://www.victorzammit.com/Whenwedie/whatdoeshappen.htm

 But the Dalai Lama says he practices death and rebirth eight times daily.
-And he’s planning to return.
+And, as Tibetan Bodhisattva of Compassion, he’s planning to return until all sentient beings are liberated from suffering.

-If you had the option of a one-way exit pass to ‘heaven’, would you volunteer to come back to this crazy world?
+If you had the option of a one-way exit pass to ‘heaven’, would you volunteer as a Bodhisattva to come back to this crazy world?

-Whatever our ideas about death or afterlife, may we – in this life on our precious planet – realize together our common dream for a better world, where everyone everywhere is happy.
+Whatever our ideas about death, afterlife or rebirth, may we – in this life on our precious planet – realize together our common dream for a better world, where everyone everywhere is happy.

 AND SO IT SHALL BE!